marios-code-path/demo-chat/chat-deploy-memory/README.md

 # Build the app container

-At this point, we have tucked all configuration details within a script, and that justifies our configuration detail for a single service.
+At this point, we have tucked all runtime details within a script, and that justifies our configuration detail for a service deployment template based on buildpack images.
 Furthermore, a practical requirement shifts parameters upstream into the build tool.
 We will do that at some point in the future - if it solves a problem.

-A completed script template is next:
+A sufficient script template in whole, should describe where parameters are going:

 ```shell script
 export DOCKER_RUN=$1;shift